This article may contain compensated links. Please read disclaimer for more info.

 Deshaies Botanical Garden

-Guadeloupe is rich in vegetation, with many botanical gardens to visit.
-We loved to explore the Deshaies Botanical Garden, where we learned many interesting things about the island’s vegetation.
+Guadeloupe is covered with lush vegetation, with many botanical gardens to visit.
+We loved to explore the Deshaies Botanical Garden, where we learned many interesting things about the island’s trees and plants.

-Apart from its beautiful flowers, plants, and trees, Deshaies Botanical Garden is populated by colorful birds and everybody seems to enjoy taking selfies with them on the background.
-You can find more information on Deshaies botanical garden here.
+Apart from its beautiful flowers, plants, and trees, Deshaies Botanical Garden is populated by colorful birds, and everybody seems to enjoy taking selfies with them in the background.
+For more information, opening times, and prices, check Deshaies Botanical Garden’s website.

 Markets of Guadeloupe